 Streamlight backs the PolyStinger DS LED with a limited lifetime warranty.

 Bottom Line: This is an excellent flashlight for police or home defense use.
 The high power mode is extremely bright with a well-focused beam and excellent battery life.
 The PolyStinger DS LED uses the same chargers as the original Stingers, but it cannot use the same carry cases.
 For a top-notch duty flashlight, the MSRP of $209.00 is reasonable.
-The fact that you can pick one up for as little as $110 on Amazon, means this flashlight is an excellent bargain.

 If you are looking for a new duty or home defense flashlight, do not hesitate to buy this light.
 You won’t be disappointed.